bomian98/quick-explorer/README.md

-This repo is forked from PJ Eby's [Quick Explorer plugin](https://github.com/pjeby/quick-explorer).
+This repo is forked from pjeby's [Quick Explorer plugin](https://github.com/pjeby/quick-explorer).

 It has been set `autoPreview` to `false`, preventing the contents of the folder being obscured.